pyru/hybrid_search_mcp/README.md

 Switch to **http://localhost:5050** — the four cards appear within seconds.
 Card 4 shows the Gemini-generated recommendation.

+### Step 2b — Run any query from the browser (alternative to Step 2)

+Instead of re-running `run_demo.py` manually, you can type any query directly in the dashboard UI and click **Run Query**.
+The server spawns the pipeline in the background and the four cards update within ~30 seconds.

+Six sample queries are pre-loaded as clickable chips (e.g. "My Toyota Camry has an oil leak", "Car battery keeps dying overnight").
+Click any chip to fill the input and submit automatically.

 ### Reset between runs

 Click **Reset** in the dashboard top-right, or: